Last Updated on

-Some parents who have been raised by very controlling or authoritative parents or by the parents who adopted helicopter parenting style may adopt or practise exactly the opposite.
+Some parents who have been raised by very controlling or authoritative parents, or by parents who adopted helicopter parenting style may adopt or practice exactly the opposite.
 They may adopt a parenting style that is very relaxed and easy on kids.

 There are some parents who adopt permissive parenting because they want to be friends with their children instead of being a parent figure.
 They may feel that exercising control and discipline may harm their relationship with their children.

 On the other hand, some parents may adopt indulgent parenting style just because they are themselves too relaxed in life.
-They may not be paying heed to any structured or disciplined kind of parenting and usually adopt a very haphazard way of parenting.
-They may not like imposing any kind of rules or restrictions on their kids as it may hamper with their laid back attitude and thus let their kids behave the way they want too.
+They may not be paying heed to any structured or disciplined kind of parenting and usually adopt a haphazard way of parenting.
+They may not like imposing any kind of rules or restrictions on their kids, as it may hamper their laid back attitude, and thus let their kids behave the way they want to.

 What Are the Characteristics of Indulgent Parenting Style?

-If you are wondering that how you will be able to understand if you are practising indulgent parenting style, the following characteristics may help you understand better:
+If you are wondering that how you will be able to understand if you are practicing indulgent parenting style, the following characteristics may help you understand better:

 1. Lacks Structure